mohan696matlab/whisper-finetuning-youtube-serise/README.md

 git clone https://github.com/mohan696matlab/whisper-finetuning-youtube-serise.git
 ```

-## Usage

-To use the Whisper model for text-to-speech tasks, follow these steps:

-1. **Load the Fine-Tuned Model**: Load the fine-tuned Whisper model using the TorchSA library.
-2. **Prepare the Input Text**: Prepare the input text for the Whisper model.
-3. **Generate Audio**: Use the Whisper model to generate audio from the input text.

 ## Evaluation

 To evaluate the performance of the Whisper model, we can use the Word Error Rate (WER) metric.
 The WER measures the substitution, insertion, deletion, and total number of words in the reference and predicted transcripts.